trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 </iframe>

-- Its difference with VirtualAlloc is that we can specify a handle to a specified process.
+- The difference between the VirtualAllocEx and VirtualAlloc is that VirtualAlloc allocates memory within the address space of the calling process, while VirtualAllocEx lets you specify a target process to allocate memory.

 ### [WriteProcessMemory](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory)